HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC policy for BYOVD Kernel mode only protection.md

 <br>

-## How to use and automate this entire process
+## How to Use and Automate This Entire Process

 **Use the [WDACConfig module](https://github.com/HotCakeX/Harden-Windows-Security/wiki/New%E2%80%90KernelModeWDACConfig)** to automatically Audit and deploy the Strict Kernel-mode WDAC policies.